Melinnnnnnnda/MapSegmentation/README.md

 They store network structures for FCN and UNet, no need to run them.

 ## reconstruct.py
 It restores the whole image based on seven land cover types: buildings, forests, rivers, lakes, streams, wetlands and roads.
-For each type it generates a binary prediction (0: no feature, 1: feature exists) of the original raster.
+For each type it generates a binary prediction (0: no feature, 1: feature exists) of the original raster (image to be segmented).

 Model Input: :arrow_right: models in folder *model*

-Raster Input (image to be segmented): :arrow_right: image 1222.tif in folder *1222*
+Raster Input: :arrow_right: image 1222.tif in folder *1222*

 Output: :arrow_right: folder *reconstruct*